lee1258561/DVA_Final---BedVal/README.md

 ## User Visualization
 ### Setup and Run
 The code resource for user visualization is under user_visualization/ directory.
 Do not change the files in the "lib" folder.
-The program can be opened immediately if Mozilla browser is used.
-For Chrome and Safari, local server has to be setup to your local directory to run the index.html file.
-To setup the local server, follow the above steps for the Host Interface but in your user_visualization directory
+To run on Chrome or Safari, local server has to be setup to your local directory to run the index.html file.
+To setup the local server, follow the above steps for the Host Interface but in your user_visualization directory.
+It is possible, however not recommended to run on Firefox (it was not properly tested) and it does not require a local server setup.

 ### Note
 This web-based program was developed locally and has been tested to work with Chrome and Safari browsers (latest version), as long as the the program is run on a local server.
-It can also run on Mozilla browser without the need of local server.
+Thus, Chrome and Safari are greatly recommended to run this program rather than with Firefox.

 ### Github.io repo
 The following Github.io repo is a self contain server that can open our web-based program without the need of creating a local server.
-It has been tested to work with Chrome, Safari and Mozilla browser.
+It has been tested to work well with Chrome and Safari.

 [Github.io link](https://asaj3.github.io/)